jckleiner/learning-and-notes/virtualbox/README.md

 * File -> Virtual Media Manager -> Removed existing images.

 **Removing all files of a VM:** Be careful when removing imported VDI files, as explained above, if you right click on the VM and select remove + delete all files, your external/imported VDI file will also be deleted!

+ * That's why prefer an OVA import over a VDI import!

+### Snapshots

+Snapshots can be created in order to save a specific state of a VM.

 ### Some Virtualbox errors